Emerald Jewellery: Meaning, Types and How to Choose the Right Green Stone

 How much should a good ring cost?

 It depends on stone size, origin and treatment grade.
 A laboratory 1-carat stone is the accessible entry point.
 A natural Brazilian or Zambian stone in the mid-range sits in the premium segment.
 A certified Colombian 1-carat with minor treatment and strong colour is luxury.
-At the investment tier, a certified Colombian 2-plus carats with vivid colour and minimal treatment is among the more valuable coloured gemstones available.
+At the top tier, a certified Colombian 2-plus carats with vivid colour and minimal treatment is among the more valuable coloured gemstones available.

 Is it suitable for an engagement ring?